East and West Twin Parks

 This neighborhood .62 acre park is located in the third ward at the intersections of Sanford and South Brunswick Streets.
 It offers many activities, such as: two tennis courts, basketball court, playground equipment, picnic table and benches.

 Located on the corner of Thompson and Hunt Street this open-air park not only has playground equipment featuring an obstacle course with playground and tire swing but offers covered picnic tables, shelter house, a fitness trail and public bathrooms.
-This shelter house can be reserved by calling City Hall.
+This shelter house can be reserved for $20 at City Hall, 116 W. Brooks.

 This park received its name after Rev. Walter Tormey, a pastor of the Immaculate Conception Church, willed the land to the City.
 Take a walk through the arch into this park that is located on the East side of South Main Street and enjoy a nice quiet moment on the benches.
 Tormey Park is the home of the Farmers Market during the months of May-October.